Tier1Security/Watchtower-Agent/README.md

 For the time being, please use either an IDE of your choosing and import the existing dotnet solution.
 Either that or you can download the run the executable directly.

 ## Usage

+Important: must be run with Administrator privileges as reading Security Event Logs from Windows needs elevated privileges.

 If you don't specify where to send the data, the script will still run.
-It just won't send any security related data.
+It just won't send any security related data anywhere.
 It will still block IP addresses that try to brute force into machines.